zulip/zulip/docs/subsystems/html-css.md

 to avoid such a fate.
 So please make an effort to reuse existing styling, clean up now-unused CSS, etc., to keep things maintainable.

+Opt to write CSS in CSS files.
+Avoid using the `style=` attribute in HTML unless the styling is actually dynamic.
+Instead, define logical classes and put your styles in external CSS files such as `zulip.css`.

 ### Be consistent with existing similar UI

 Ideally, do this by reusing existing CSS declarations, so that any